-(A) Procedural irregularity that affected the outcome of the matter;

-(B) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

-(C) The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.
+- 1) A procedural irregularity that would change the outcome. - 2) New evidence that would change the outcome and that was not reasonably available at the time the determination regarding responsibility was made. - 3) The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the specific Complainant or Respondent that would change the outcome.